-Anderson County is full of history, so it’s no wonder there are many places said to be haunted.
-Here are our top 4 places that are rumored to be full of paranormal activity.
+Anderson County is full of history, so it’s no wonder there are many places in the area that are said to be haunted.
+Here are our top 4 places in Anderson County and the surrounding area that are rumored to be full of paranormal activity.
 Check them out if you dare!

 Don’t spook easily?
 Well, we think that may change after a visit to Drummond Bridge.
 Dick Drummond, a 25 year old coal miner was hanged from the bridge during the Coal Creek War.
 The Coal Creek War was an armed labor uprising that started after the Coal Creek Mining Co. sent prisoners from the Tennessee state prison system to work in the mines.
 This saved the company money but left many Briceville men unemployed.
 In 1891, coal miners took up arms and revolted.
 The war resulted in many scuffles and the convict labor system was eventually abolished.
 Dick Drummond was the only laborer who was killed by a militiaman sent in by the governor.
 Rumors of a love triangle surround his hanging.
 Legend also has it that the ghost of Dick Drummond still roams the area.
 If you dare to visit, look for the notch in the bridge where the rope once hung.
 You may be able to see a shadowy figure hanging from the bridge’s trestlework or walking the tracks.
 If you’re real quiet, you may even hear his cries.
 Have chill bumps yet?